pulumi/pulumi/developer-docs/architecture/resource-registration.md

 grapth, then decomposing the list into a list of lists where each list can be executed in parallel but a previous list must be executed to completion before advancing to the next list.

-In lieu of tracking per-step dependencies and orienting the step executor around these dependencies, this approach provides a conservative approximation of what deletions can safely occur in parallel.
+In lieu of tracking per-step dependencies and orienting the [step exectuor] around these dependencies, this approach provides a conservative approximation of what deletions can safely occur in parallel.
 The insight here is that the resource dependency graph is a partially-ordered set and all partially-ordered sets can be easily decomposed into antichains--subsets of the set that are all not comparable to one another (in this definition, "not comparable"